Iresh13/Movie/README.md

 - `Redux-persist`: Redux Persist is a library that enables persistent storing and rehydration of the Redux state.
 It complements Redux and offers a straightforward API to maintain Redux store data over page refreshes, app restarts, or device reboots.
 - `Axios`: Axios is a promise-based HTTP Client for React Native apps and the browser.
 - `Moment.js`: Moment.js is a library for parsing, formatting, and manipulating dates and times in JavaScript.

-A better formatting will make a good impression to the reviewers.